 No matter how much you dilute the product, it will still run off your driveway into nearby grass or storm drains.
 According to the University of Connecticut Office of Sustainability, “chemical cleaners produce 30,948 tons of hazardous waste each year, and some ingredients of cleaning products are associated with eutrophication of streams,” which can harm aquatic organisms.

 Biodegradable cleaning products break down naturally and don’t contaminate soil or groundwater.
-This quick, natural decomposition is crucial because it eliminates toxic buildup, creating a more sustainable way to clean.
+This quick, natural decomposition is crucial because it gets rid of toxic buildup, creating a more sustainable way to clean.

 Windows